Sam Portrait Sam Al-Mukhtar

 • Is hardness the same thing as strength in a material?

-• How do I compare the strength-to-weight ratio of aluminum vs titanium?
+• How do I compare the strength-to-weight ratio of aluminium vs titanium?

 • What material properties matter most for parts exposed to welding or laser cutting?